Get

 Do Silver Labs All Have Blue Eyes?

 No. Many Silver Labs are born with blue eyes and will have blue eyes as puppies.
-However, as they age, their eyes will often darken and change into a more common color.
-Many Silver Labs end up with eye colors typically found in other Labrador breeds, such as amber or green.
+However, as they age, their eyes will often darken and change into a yellow, brown, or hazel color.

 Do Weimaraners All Have Blue Eyes?

 All Weimaraners are born with blue eyes, but their eyes don’t always stay blue.
 A puppy’s eyes will start a vibrant blue or gray color before slowly changing into a color that will be more permanent.
-Weimaraner eyes can be blue, amber, brown, gray, or gray-blue.
+Weimaraner eyes can be light amber, gray, or blue-gray.

 Weimaraner Nooking Dog Sucking Chewing Toy